It’s been a long time coming.

 With a CMP in place, you also have a system for managing consent from your users/visitors, which is why a CMP is at the heart of a privacy-friendly marketing strategy—especially in a post-third-party-cookie world.
 Also, ensure that the CMP has built-in integration with Google Consent Mode v2—if you want to use Google Ads and Analytics.

 The Consent Mode v2 APIs communicate with GA4, Google Ads, and a range of Google’s other ad-tech products—making it a vital gear in Chrome’s post-third-party clockwork.
-Google has also made Consent Mode v2 mandatory and thus as unavoidable as their third-party cookie deprecation.
+Google has also made Consent Mode v2 mandatory and thus more unavoidable than their third-party cookie deprecation.
+At least if you want to get the most out of your Google Ads-operations.

 3. Understand your third- and first-party cookie situation